The Real Difference Between a Latte and a Cappuccino

 So, what'll it be: a latte or a cappuccino?
 Have you tried both?
-While their ingredients are exactly the same, the way they are prepared and served is the key distinguishing factor.
+While the ingredients are the same, the way the two drinks are prepared and served is the key distinguishing factor.
 Ed Moffatt, a specialty coffee expert and co-founder of Common Room Roasters, weighs in on the differences between a latte and a cappuccino so you never confuse the two coffee drinks again.

 Latte vs. cappuccino—What are the main differences?